wintermute-cds/ucum/README.md

 - prepare a human readable display of a unit
 - multiply 2 quantities together

-To use the library, download ucum-essence from http://unitsofmeasure.org, and then create a UCUMEssenceService:
+To use the library, download the definitionFile: ucum-essence.xml from http://unitsofmeasure.org, and then create a UCUMEssenceService:

 ucumSvc = NewUcumEssenceService(definitionFile);